nathan-dlr/Game-Boy-Emulator/README.md

 ## Overview
 ByteBoy is an emulator for the original Game Boy (DMG-01) written in C. So far, this project consists of the CPU and PPU (Picture Processing Unit).
-This emulator can currently play ROM-only games such as Tetris and Dr.Mario.
+This emulator can currently play MBC1 games.
 SDL3 is used for the front-end.
 ## CPU
 The Game Boy uses the Sharp SM83 as its processor.
 The Sharp SM83 has a 16-bit address space and is byte addressable.
 Additionally, the SM83 uses a variable-length instruction set consisting of either a byte-long opcode or the prefix 0xCB followed by the opcode.
 The CPU runs